cookies-xor-cream/HugoTest/content/posts/poetry/wip/life-like-my-reading-habits-it-finishes-10-pages-before-the-end.md

 Non ho finirlo; ma è finito

 I feel I'm more herself than I,
-In my forging, the divine
+in my forging, the divine
-Left a picture of her sleeping
+left a picture of her sleeping
-Sewn straight into my eyes.
+sewn straight into my eyes.

 She's more myself than I,
-In her creation, my causation,
+in her creation, my causation,
-Something from deep within my essence
+something from deep within my essence
-Had found her's and went awry.
+had found her's and went awry.

 She's more herself than I,
-And the soul within my burning,
+and the soul within my burning,
-Like a cauldron: boiling, churning,
+like a cauldron: boiling, churning,
-Found its sentiment returning,
+found its sentiment returning,
-For an ultimate goodbye.
+for an ultimate goodbye.

 I'm more myself than I,
-In the fusion of our confusion,
+in the fusion of our confusion,
-In the fracture of my intrusion,
+in the fracture of my intrusion,
-My words find their protrusions,
+my words find their protrusions,
-Lain without any ears or eyes.
+lain without any ears or eyes.

 The morning break of Amber light,
-Is more stellar than the sunlight,
+is more stellar than the sunlight,
-Like the essence of a bomb,
+like the essence of a bomb,
-That fuses in the fissure,
+that fuses in the fissure,
-Of a final farewell song.
+of a final farewell song.

 I'm more myself disguised,
-Like the streetlamp sitting patient,
+like the streetlamp sitting patient,
-All the pain within me latent,
+all the pain within me latent,
-Found a pattern for a torment,
+found a pattern for a torment,
-That a passer-by lays dormant,
+that a passer-by lays dormant,
-Calling to the night.
+calling to the night.

 I'm less my rights than wrongs,
 I'm less my breath than lungs,